 The lens is sufficiently sharp in the centre at f/2.8.
 I have not been unsatisfied with the centre sharpness.
 This is not a lens where you would expect good corner sharpness at max aperture, and closing down a bit will yield good results where corner sharpness is needed.

 I have compared the sharpness with the Olympus Zuiko 50mm f/2 macro Four Thirds lens, and found that the Panasonic 45mm has slightly better sharpness for closeups images.

 There is some ringing around the highlights.
 You could experience this, e.g., when having back lit foliage in the background in a portrait photo setup.
 Other than that, I've found the bokeh to be quite nice.

-I've made three studies of the bokeh for this lens:
+I've made four studies of the bokeh for this lens:

 - a comparison of the bokeh at various apertures for the Panasonic 45mm f/2.8 macro lens

 - a bokeh comparison with the Olympus 50mm f/2 macro (Four Thirds format lens)

 - a comparison with the Panasonic Lumix 45-200mm and 14-140mm zoom lenses